 Source Hipster – Pack Review

-With the trend of riding sans backpack we’ve seen a steady march of the hip pack over recent years, so let’s take a look at a brand that has a reputation for award-winning hydration systems and see what they can bring to this movement.
+With the trend of riding sans backpack we’ve seen a steady march of the hip pack over recent years, so let’s take a look at a brand that has a reputation for award-winning hydration systems, the Source Hipster.

 The Source Hipster is a hip pack, OK, a bum bag.
 Let’s not beat about the bush here, it is what it is.
 We have to admit, we’ve fallen face-first into the bum bag trend and are feeling the benefits.
 We recently tested the bombproof version from Henty, and we’re very impressed.
 So this pack has a lot to live up to.